Kaethela/Starstruck-Courier/README.md

 5. Wait patiently for the installer to finish.
 6. Once finished, delete everything **except** the Data folder in the New California installation folder.
 7. Rename the data folder left behind to **Fallout New California**
-8. Cut and paste the resulting folder into your Starstruck Courier mods folder.
+8. Copy and paste the resulting folder into your Starstruck Courier mods folder.
 Please see the image below to compare.
 8. Open Mod Organizer 2, located in your Starstruck Courier install folder.
 9. Press F5 to refresh the program, then enable the New California mod install on the lefthand panel.